 Selling the family home during a divorce

 A spouse is not allowed to sell the marital home during the procedure without the consent of his/her spouse, even if he is the sole owner

-Buying a housing during a divorce for a couple which has signed a marriage contract
+Buy a property during a divorce for a couple who have a prenuptial agreement

-If you married under the regime of community
+If you are married under the vestige of community

-If you married under the regime of separation of property
+If you are married under the regime of separate property

 This is very simple: This regime allows each spouse to carry out all the legal operations of his choice alone, without any assistance from the spouse, during the marriage and upon separation.
 Indeed, precautions still need to be taken.
 Mainly, one must make sure that the marriage contract for the separation of property, does not contain a partnership of acquisitions.